Coordinated volunteer effort to vaccinate Jefferson County

 “The state won’t move into the next phase of the vaccination plan until we’ve vaccinated a critical mass of this population of those 65 and older and healthcare workers.”

-For those who are 65 and older and want to sign up for the shot, they should email vaccine@jeffersoncountywi.gov.
+For those who are 65 and older or eligible in phase 1A who want to sign up for the shot, they should email vaccine@jeffersoncountywi.gov.
 If anyone is having issues signing up with the online system or those who do not have internet access or a smartphone, they should call the county health department and can be placed on a list of individuals who will be called to schedule appointments.
 The call list is reserved for those who can’t get on the email list Jakvani said.

 The state also is launching a new online signup system this month.